Affiliate links on Android Authority may earn us a commission. Learn more.

 The only other similar subscription service on PlayStation is EA Play, which offers a decent catalog of games from one of the largest game publishers.
 It includes all manner of sports and racing titles, plus a few others like Mass Effect: Legendary Edition, Star Wars Fallen Order, and more.
 The base plan costs $5 a month or $30 a year, and the Pro plan (which includes the latest games and all DLC) costs $15 a month or $100 a year.

 Apart from that, you’ll have to look beyond the PlayStation ecosystem for a similar service.
-The most obvious is Xbox Game Pass, which comes in three flavors: one for PC, one for Xbox consoles, and one that includes both and more.
+The most obvious is Xbox Game Pass, which comes in four flavors: one limited catalog for consoles, one extended catalog for consoles, one for PC, and one that includes all that and more.
 The highest tier, Xbox Game Pass Ultimate, also includes cloud gaming on both console and PC, as well as EA Play and all the benefits that come with it.
-Ultimate costs $15 a month, and the two other plans run $10 a month each.
+Ultimate costs $17 a month, and the two other plans run $10 a month each.

 On PC there’s also Ubisoft Plus, which is similar to EA Play but for Ubisoft titles like Assassin’s Creed, Far Cry, and Rainbow Six.
 It’s exclusive to PC gamers, but you can play on TVs and mobile devices via integrations with Amazon Luna.
 All games include the most complete experience, with all DLC unlocked.
 It costs $15 a month.